u89012/cut_to_files/README.md

 baz
 }

-s.cut_to_files #you should now find, ./conf/main.conf and ./view/admin/index.erb files respectively
+s.cut_to_files #you should now find, ./conf/main.conf and ./view/admin/index.erb files respectively. notice that conf/main.conf has baz in the body since we used a + line marker to append rather than overwrite

 ```